 - Bots Could Lead to Bad Advertising Channel Decisions: Social media is the best method for establishing an audience.
 However, a user doesn't have to do all the work themselves.
 Twitter bots, for example, make it easy to code an app that follows random people and then unfollows them if they don't reciprocate over a short time.
 Most Twitter users don't know if they're influencing people or just bots.

 - No Customer Lifetime Value (CLV) Measurement: How much is a customer worth to you?
-The CLV offers you insights into the value that a customer brings to the business over the entire time they associate with you.
+The CLV metric offers you insights into the value that a customer brings to the business over the entire time that they associate with you.
 It also allows a company to balance its ad-spend budget to cater for the money it will recoup from that customer.
-If your impressions are all bots, then you have no baseline for measurements.
+If your impressions are all bots, then you have no baseline for CLV measurements.
 None of those bots are "customers," and so they have zero lifetime value to the business.
 No matter how you try, you can't divide by zero.

 With the right solution in place, you’ll have access to technology that is constantly updated to stay a few steps ahead of the bad actors—essentially enabling you to future-proof your campaigns.

 How to Identify the Signs and Know If You Have a Bot Problem